Difference between Temporary & Permanent Accounts

 Expense accounts track funds spent to keep an organization up and running.
 These costs can include rent, utilities, and wages.

-With a drawing account, a business owner can withdraw money for personal use.
+A business owner can withdraw money for personal use with a drawing account.
 Sole proprietorships, partnerships, or S-corps typically use drawing accounts.
 Corporations, in contrast, usually return shareholder capital and company profits through dividend accounts.

 Examples of Permanent Accounts